 Guidelines for Authors

-HTR is a refereed journal, and all decisions will be made by the assessing editors, the editorial advisory board and the chief editors.
-With the exception of papers that have been presented at the Humanities and Technology Association (HTA) Conference and consequently may have been heard by the referees, papers are assured blind review.
+HTR is a double-blind refereed journal.
+Decisions on publication are made by the assessing editors, the editorial advisory board and the chief editors.
 There are no page costs for accepted manuscripts.

-HTR is available both in print and electronic media and all work published in HTR will come under a Creative Commons “Attribution, Non-Commercial, No Derivatives” license.
+HTR is available both in print and electronic media.
+All work published in HTR comes under a Creative Commons “Attribution, Non-Commercial, No Derivatives” license.
 [Authors should consult the Creative Commons website (www.creativecommons.org) for further information.]

 Submissions should be sent by email as an MSWORD 2007 attachment to Serwin@barry.edu

 Manuscripts should follow the Publication Manual of the American Psychological Association (sixth edition).
 Articles should be approximately 6000 words; but this guideline is flexible.
 Submit article manuscripts to: Sean Erwin, Ph.D., Department of Theology and Philosophy, Barry University, Serwin@barry.edu

 Book Review Submission

 Authors wishing to submit book reviews are urged to write with the above interdisciplinary framework in mind.
 Reviews should include the name of the work reviewed, author of work reviewed, place of publication, publisher, date of latest publication, number of pages, and cost.